mdsufz/StandEnA/README.md

 for i in queries/*; do sort $i | uniq > queries/tmp; mv queries/tmp $i; done
 ```
 ###### Example query file formation for OrtSuite-mediated KEGG API downloaded proteins (from EC numbers)
-To be able to form query files, the EC numbers in ecs.txt must be used to retrieve enzyme names and synonyms.
-The below code is a variation of the [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names) to demonstrate the customizability and flexibility of the code depending on specific needs.
-Please refer back to step 1 for detailed explanations.
+To be able to form query files, the EC numbers in [ecs.txt](examples/01_customdb/ecs.txt) must be used to retrieve enzyme names and synonyms.
+The below code is a variation of the [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names) demonstrating the customizability and flexibility of the pipeline depending on specific decisions made by the user about protein sequence downloading.
+Please refer back to [step 1](#step-1-compiling-protein-sequences-for-the-custom-database-from-ncbi-kegg-and-other-databases) for detailed explanations.

 From this file, the enzyme synonyms and standard names can be added to files in the queries folder:
 ```bash
 cat path/to/ecs.txt | while read line; do out=$(curl -s https://rest.kegg.jp/list/ec:$line); echo $line $out; done > ortsuite_ec_synonyms.txt
 ```
-After the synonyms and standard names have been collected into ortsuite_ec_synonyms.txt, we advise you to manually create a file similar to [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) containing the unique enzyme ID, pathway, pathway step ID, enzyme name, and EC numbers.
-Note that the enzyme name is the first name retrieved in ortsuite_ec_synonyms.txt and the fields unique enzyme ID, pathway, pathway step ID are dependent on the uniq_ec.tsv naming convention.
-The example file can be found here: [ortsuite_uniq_ec.tsv](examples/03_standardization/pw_1/ortsuite_uniq_ec.tsv).
+For later steps to be executed smoothly, the user should manually curate the ortsuite_ec_synonyms.txt file to remove any irrelevant EC numbers or synonyms that might have been retrieved from KEGG but may be irrelevant to the analysis (this decision must be made by the user) to proceed with the relevant information.
+After relevant synonyms for each standard name have been collected into the *ortsuite_ec_synonyms.txt*, we advise you to manually create a file similar to [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) containing the unique enzyme ID, pathway, pathway step ID, enzyme name, and EC numbers (refer to [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names)).
+Note that the enzyme name is the first name retrieved in each line in the *ortsuite_ec_synonyms.txt* file and the fields unique enzyme ID, pathway, pathway step ID should be entered following the same naming convention as the [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) file.
+The example final file can be found here: [ortsuite_uniq_ec.tsv](examples/03_standardization/pw_1/ortsuite_uniq_ec.tsv).

-For the later steps to be executed smoothly, the file must be generated using the EC number order in ortsuite_ec_synonyms.txt.
-The user should manually curate ortsuite_ec_synonyms.txt file first to remove any irrelevant EC numbers or synonyms in ortsuite_ec_synonyms.txt that might have been retrieved from KEGG to proceed with the information that you used to construct ortsuite_uniq_ec.tsv.

-Then, the steps for the creation of ortsuite_id_synonyms_per_line.tsv are followed from [step 1](#step-1-compiling-protein-sequences-for-the-custom-database-from-ncbi-kegg-and-other-databases):
+Then, the steps for the creation of [ortsuite_pw1_id_synonyms_per_line.tsv](examples/03_standardization/pw_1/ortsuite_pw1_id_synonyms_per_line.tsv) are followed from [step 1.2](#step-12-preparing-the-list-of-synonyms-for-ncbi-edirect):

 ```bash
 paste ortsuite_uniq_ec.tsv <(cut -f3- -d' ' ortsuite_ec_synonyms.txt) > ortsuite_synonyms_table.tsv